StacyCash/blog-posts/azure/blazor-static-app/deploying-static-blazor-apps-github.md

 ### Deployment

-When the Azure Static Web App preview first came out, there was one choice for hosting your code: GitHub.
+When the Azure Static Web App preview first came out, there was one choice for hosting our code: GitHub.

-When you created the app you connected the resource to your GitHub repo, and the Azure Portal would create a deployment Action for you.
+When you created the app you connected the resource to our GitHub repo, and the Azure Portal would create a deployment Action for you.
 Another benefit!
-Out of the box you have a flow for continuous deployment of your app out of the box.
-Including a workflow to help you with pull requests, and checking your code in a production like environment before pushing to production.
+Out of the box you have a flow for continuous deployment of our app out of the box.
+Including a workflow to help you with pull requests, and checking our code in a production like environment before pushing to production.

-If you didn;t have a GitHUb account though, you had a problem!
+If you didn't have a GitHUb account though, you had a problem!
 Sorry...

-That changed around April 2021 - support for other ways of hosting your repo was introduced.
+That changed around April 2021 - support for other ways of hosting our repo was introduced.
 However, the integration, right now, is not on the same level as GitHub, and there are more manual steps you need to complete.

 For that reason we are going to use Github today!
 A post for Azure DevOps is in the pipeline, but lets start with the simplest option!